MartDec/upload-class/README.md

 # upload-class
-PHP 7.2 that upload files on FTP server
+PHP 7.2 that upload files